Foster Care and Adoption in Cyprus: Requirements, Process and How to Apply

 Cyprus offers several forms of foster care, each suited to different circumstances:

-- Kinship care -- placement with relatives (grandparents, aunts, uncles).
-This is the preferred option when available, as it preserves family bonds.
+- Kinship care -- placement with relatives (grandparents, aunts, uncles), helping to preserve family bonds.

 - Traditional foster care -- placement with an approved, non-related family.